 When kids are younger, they are easier to teach newer things due to their boundless curiosity.
 You can show any new stuff to a kid, and they will be interested in it.
 If you want your kid to be an expert archer when they grow up, then there is no need to wait when they are big enough, you can teach them right now.
 Of course, you still have to choose the right bow and arrow according to the kid’s age and abilities.
 With Barnett crossbow, you can easily catch the attention of your kid.

 Yes, it does require a good amount of strength from your child.
-Kids aging 9-12 can handle this type of draw as long as they are in the proper size.
+Kids aging 9-12 can handle this drawing as long as they are in the proper size.
 If your kids are younger, then you need a different bow.
-However, if you can observe that they can handle this type of draw, you can still pick this bow for them.
+However, if you can observe that they can handle this type of drawing, you can still pick this bow for them.

 Ambidextrous reinforced handle